kanishkashaik/to-do-list/README.md

 - ➕ Add new tasks
 - 🗑️ Delete tasks
-- ✔️ Mark tasks as completed (if you added this feature)
-- 💾 Data stored in browser (if you used localStorage)
 - 📱 Responsive design (works on mobile & desktop)

 ## 🛠️ Tech Stack